CudaText-addons/syn_codeintel/README.md

 SynJedi
 =======

-SynWrite plugin - auto-completion for Python lexer
+SynWrite plugin - auto-completion for Python lexer.

+Full info (how to install, how to use) is in Readme.html.